RaghavSakhuja/Ksheer/README.md

 3. Collective: The login page for collectives
 ### Executive Dashboard
 It is the dashboard for all the executives and employees of the company.
-* Manage Inventory: To manage the products of the company ** Add product: Add a new product to the company.
+- Manage Inventory: To manage the products of the company
+  - Add product: Add a new product to the company.
-** Edit product: edit the existing details of a product.
+  - Edit product: edit the existing details of a product.
 The edit button allows the details of the particular product to be edited, and the save button saves it.
-2. Manage warehouse: To add, edit or remove warehouse owned by the company.
+- Manage warehouse: To add, edit or remove warehouse owned by the company.
-a.
-Add warehouse: to add a new warehouse
+  - Add warehouse: to add a new warehouse
-b.
-Create batches: create new batches using raw materials.
+  - Create batches: create new batches using raw materials.
-c.
-Add batch: add batches to the warehouse.
+  - Add batch: add batches to the warehouse.
-d.
-View batches: view the batches in the warehouse
+  - View batches: view the batches in the warehouse
-e.
-Remove Warehouse: delete a warehouse owned by the company
+  - Remove Warehouse: delete a warehouse owned by the company
-3. Manage collective: manage the collectives which have a contract with the company
+- Manage collective: manage the collectives which have a contract with the company
-a. add collective: add contract with a new collective
+  - add collective: add contract with a new collective
-b.
-View collective: see the details of all the collectives of the company.
+  - View collective: see the details of all the collectives of the company.
-4. Manage retailer: manage the retailers associated with the company.
+- Manage retailer: manage the retailers associated with the company.
-a.
-Add retailer: Add a new store where the company sells its products.
+  - Add retailer: Add a new store where the company sells its products.
-b.
-View retailers: view the info of existing retailers.
+  - View retailers: view the info of existing retailers.
-5. Reports: see the various reports of different parameters
+- Reports: see the various reports of different parameters
-a.
-Location: location-wise profit that the company is earning from the retailers.
+  - Location: location-wise profit that the company is earning from the retailers.
-b.
-Capacity: location-wise capacity of warehouses of the company
+  - Capacity: location-wise capacity of warehouses of the company
-c.
-Yearly: The yearly profits of the company
+  - Yearly: The yearly profits of the company
-d.
-Retailer: retailer-wise profit
+  - Retailer: retailer-wise profit
-Retailer Dashboard
+### Retailer Dashboard
 It is the dashboard for all the retailers associated with the company.
-1. Add bill: add a bill to the database of the company
+- Add bill: add a bill to the database of the company
-2. Add warehouse: add a warehouse for the retailer
+-  Add warehouse: add a warehouse for the retailer
-3. Order products: Order products from the company
+- Order products: Order products from the company
-4. View Inventory: view the current inventory of the retailer
+- View Inventory: view the current inventory of the retailer
-5. View bill: View the details of the bills of the store.
+-  View bill: View the details of the bills of the store.
-Collective Dashboard
+### Collective Dashboard
 It is the dashboard for all the collectives associated with the company.
-1. Edit info: Edit the personal information of the collective
+- Edit info: Edit the personal information of the collective
-2. Supply: supply raw materials to the company Additional Features:
+- Supply: supply raw materials to the company

+### Additional Features:
-1. Each page has a back and a logout button.
+- Each page has a back and a logout button.
-2. The links on the header of each page can be used to go back to previous pages.
+-  The links on the header of each page can be used to go back to previous pages.
-3. Search bars can search the table based on the first column
+- Search bars can search the table based on the first column

 ## Setup